 I was wrought with anxiety, insomnia & depression.
 Said another way, I was full of terror, rage and other unprocessed trauma from early life.

 In my late 20s I was just beginning to realize how anxious, agitated & deeply soul-weary I was.
-I began seeking guidance.
 I turned to eastern philosophy, alternative modalities, yoga, meditation & energy medicine with the hopes of helping myself.
-Those new to me concepts began to influence and, slowly, reinvigorate the stream of my spirit and my life.
+Those new to me concepts began to influence and, slowly, reinvigorate the stream of my spirit and life.
 Those years were a defining time in the development of 'who I am now'.
 In time, I became a yoga instructor, started receiving acupuncture and, eventually, began acupuncture school.

 Loyola University, Baltimore Maryland - BA in Journalism, 1991